pepzicles/StainedUnderwearV2/README.md

 # Stained Underwear
 ## Julia Daser and Pepi Ng

+### About the project

-### This project aims to highlight the amount of time, resources and labour one spends coping with menstruation.
+This project aims to highlight the amount of time, resources and labour one spends coping with menstruation.

 Pepi collected the number of times in which they scrubbed individual underwear stained with menstrual blood over the course of 11 days.

-Link to our research paper: https://docs.google.com/document/d/1riK_md2-noeCT2EpTjOqRZSLSGz6CT_NuyUZCUM05jI/edit?usp=sharing

-To run the code:
-- install dependencies
-- In the terminal window in your code editor, type and enter: npm run develop

 <img width="600px" alt="Screenshot 2023-11-18 at 8 56 01 PM" src="https://github.com/juliadaser/StainedUnderwear/assets/73170145/22bc6cb8-ad5f-41a4-b6df-617c0bb21348">